koly23/koly23.github.com/_posts/2013-05-08-javascript-pattern-modules.md

 title: "Javascript pattern - Modules"
 description: "A small reading note about module pattern in Javascript"
 category: reading notes
-tags: [module]
+tags: [javascript module pattern]
 ---
 {% include JB/setup %}

 **A reading notes of <<Learning javascript design patterns>>**

 ##Why modules?
   * It's natural to divide an application to modules.
   * To avoid name conflicts
   * It provides encapsulation, cohesion inside a module, decouping between modules (may use IOC & DI)